You have no items in your shopping cart.

 We'll go over five of the essential factors that you need to consider before choosing a fountain pen.

-If you've got small handwriting with tight-knit strokes, use fine nib fountain pens.
+If you've got a small handwriting style with tight-knit strokes, use fine nib fountain pens.

 Your small, compressed characters will be more legible.
 Ink flow from the fine nib will be a little on the lesser side, so you won't have to worry about ink smearing on your paper.